an-dr/microlog/README.md

 add_global_arguments('-fmacro-prefix-map=../=',language: 'c')
 ```

-### Runtime Configuration
+### Runtime Mode

 Most of the library features are configured compile time to reduce the code size and complexity.
-However, if the code size is not a concern, you can enable runtime configuration by defining `ULOG_FEATURE_RUNTIME_CFG`.
+However, if the code size is not a concern, you can enable runtime configuration by defining `ULOG_FEATURE_RUNTIME_MODE`.
 When the feature is enables all other features are enabled too in some default mode described in bellow.
 All runtime configuration functions are prefixed with `ulog_configure_*`.

 ### Log Verbosity